Same-sex marriage (SSM)

 "... with liberty and justice for all."

 However, "any person" in the Constitution does not really mean any person, nor does "all" in the Pledge really mean all.
 For example, a person convicted of a crime and sentenced to jail is deprived of many liberties for the duration of their incarceration.
 Prior to 2003, In Texas and four contiguous states -- Kansas, Missouri, and Oklahoma -- state laws considered same gender sexual behavior a "crime of moral turpitude."
 In 1998, two gay men in Texas were arrested for doing just that.
-Although they lost their case in lower courts, they appealed to the U.S. Supreme Court.
-In 2003-JUN, the Justices found the Texas law unconstitutional along with similar laws in 12 additional states.
+Although they lost their case, Lawrence v.
+Texas, in lower courts, they appealed to the U.S. Supreme Court.
+In 2003-JUN, a 5 to 4 majority of the Justices found the Texas law unconstitutional along with similar laws in 12 additional states.
 Same-gender sexual behavior was still considered an immoral act by many Americans.
 However, it was no longer a crime in any state.
 This made it possible to claim that the 14th Amendment applied not only to the legality of sexual behavior by lesbians, gays and bisexuals (LGB), but that LGBs also have a right to access marriage under the Amendment's equal protection clause.
-Decriminalizing same-gender sexual behavior is a precondition to the expansion of marriage to include same-sex couples.
+Decriminalizing same-gender sexual behavior was a precondition to the expansion of marriage to include same-sex couples.

-Since the majority of American adults now support access to marriage by same-sex couples, and since same-sex sexual activity is now decriminalized, all that would be required to legalize SSM across the U.S. would be for:
+The majority of American adults have supported access to marriage by same-sex couples since 2011, and since same-sex sexual activity is now decriminalized everywhere in the country, all that would be required to legalize SSM across the U.S. would be for:

-- The votes of five or more Supreme Court Justices who held the same beliefs about same-sex marriage as the majority of American adults.
+- The votes of a majority of Supreme Court Justices who held the same beliefs about same-sex marriage as the majority of American adults.

 There should be no problem in providing multiple lawsuits seeking SSM.
 The latter condition is more troublesome.
 A number of commentators have noticed that every time a Justice of the Supreme Court had died or resigned over the past 25 years, their replacement has been more conservative.